Maureen Starkey Tigrett: Ringo Starr

 At 15, Cox became a regular at the Cavern Club, and remembered the long queues and violent competition for access to the Beatles.
 Although Ringo, whom she called "Ritchie" (for Richard), kissed her, he did not immediately notice her among his numerous fans.
 All the Beatles were supposed to be officially unattached, for image purposes, and when Ringo started dating Cox in 1962, she was often threatened, and once scratched in the face by a vicious rival.
 She even had to stop working as a hairdresser because of the threats.
 In September 1963, with her parents' permission, she travelled to Greece with Starr, Paul McCartney, and Jane Asher.

 On the eve of an international tour, Starr collapsed during a photo session at a studio in Barnes, London.
-Stricken with a 102 F fever and tonsillitis, he was rushed to the hospital, where Cox visited every day to help him recuperate.
+Stricken with a 102 F fever and tonsillitis, he was rushed to hospital, where Cox visited every day to help him recuperate.
 Afterwards, they became a monogamous couple.
 On 20 January 1965, Starr proposed marriage to Cox at the Ad Lib Club, above the Prince Charles Theatre, London.